 Fascinating episode on advanced manufacturing, jobs, and America's place in the world.—@gthuang

 Ordinarily, shows about the future of factories involve drone delivery services and a spike in unemployment.
 This episode addresses the positive potentials of reimagining manufacturing—a world in which skilled workers create customized products using high-tech tools that are increasingly available to the average individual.
 In short, robotizing the assembly line could actually be a good thing.—Bello Collective #28, February 27, 2017

-What's Gimlet co-founder Matt Lieber listening to?—My own future-themed podcast playlist, News from the Future, is one of five lists featured this week by RadioPublic, makers of a great new app for finding and following podcasts.
+What's Gimlet co-founder Matt Lieber listening to?—My own future-themed podcast playlist, News from the Future, was one of five lists featured by RadioPublic, makers of a great app for finding and following podcasts.
 More details here.

 Lowenstein's Lens on Wireless—Mark Lowenstein of the consulting firm Mobile Ecosystem plugged Soonish in a February 2017 issue of his newsletter.
 He called me "one of the foremost science/tech journalists, and a true thought leader."
 Geez, thanks Mark!

 Together with Culture Hustlers, Hi-Phi Nation, Iconography, The Lonely Palette, and Ministry of Ideas, Soonish is a proud member of Hub & Spoke, a collective of high-quality, independent, idea-driven podcasts.
 The group's mission is to help each member show grow faster through cross-promotion and mutual support, and to find and promote great work by independent podcasters.
 To learn more visit hubspokeaudio.org.

 Soonish is a listener-supported show.
 We have sponsors, but mostly we pay for the show out-of-pocket—and those pockets aren't deep.
 So we encourage all of our listeners to think of themselves as subscribers, and to contribute what they can to help keep the show going.